ViolaCello/merging/README.md

     } else {
       merge(mergeSort(firstHalfArray), mergeSort(secondHalfArray))
     }
-    return sorted.concat(firstHalf).concat(secondHalf)
   }
 ```

 Using our old recursive trick of looking of defining a solution in terms of the name of the function we see that a merge-sorted array is the same as merging two subarrays which are both merge-sorted.